 “Or if they do deserve to exist, it’s to exist under others by virtue of your skin color or sexual orientation,” Roebke.
 “And that’s not productive.”

 “Sensationalists” is the word Roebke uses to describe such speakers, who instead of saying anything of value, only say rhetoric that leads people to get hurt.
-They believe the university’s decision to host speakers like Coulter and Yiannopoulos is a “tremendous waste of time and money” for people who they believe are trying to “erase” marginalized groups of people through rhetoric.
+Roebke believe the university’s decision to host speakers like Coulter and Yiannopoulos is a “tremendous waste of time and money” for people who are trying to “erase” marginalized groups of people through rhetoric.

 “It’s protecting white heteronormativity,” Roebke said.
 “What they are advocating for is the forceful removal of people, is the forceful silencing of people, is borderline eugenics talk.”